 Most missionaries spend a portion of their time back home among their sending churches.
 That "home assignment" time is given to speaking about their work and explaining their vision for the future of churches where they work.
 Their presence helps local churches become missionary churches.
 Prayer support is mustered, offerings are taken for specific needs of that missionary and a long-term commitment to praying for and giving to world evangelism is emphasized. [ Praying for missionaries ]

 How do you get a missionary to come to your church?
-Many Nazarene missionaries use the scheduling services of the Deputation Secretary in Kansas City.
+Many Nazarene missionaries use the scheduling services of the Deputation Secretary at the Global Ministry Center.
 So, if you're a Nazarene, that's a good place to start.

-How do you rate when you host missionary speakers?
+How does your church rate when you host missionary speakers?

 Take this easy "how to care for missionaries" test.
 Then, grade it yourself.